 The primary avenue for most uninsured people buying health insurance under the ACA will be their state’s health insurance marketplace (as discussed in the intro).
 The ACA required every state to either establish their own health insurance marketplace or allow the federal government to establish and run it for them.

 So the significance of October 1st will be that it’s the day when the marketplaces open and residents can begin shopping for health insurance.

 In New York State the marketplace will be selling health insurance policies from 20 different companies, available in different prices and configurations depending on your location throughout the state.

 The thing to know about the policies at a New York State of Health is that they’re available in four different metal coded tiers: Bronze, Silver, Gold, and Platinum.

 Just like their values in real life, Bronze is the plan tier with the cheapest monthly premiums, and Platinum is the one with the most expensive premiums.
-Why one tier is cheaper than the other has to do with the amount of out of pocket costs at each tier.
-For example Bronze plans are the cheapest per month, but come with higher copays and deductible.
+Why one tier is cheaper than the other has to do with the amount of out-of-pocket costs at each tier.
+For example, Bronze plans are the cheapest per month but come with higher copays and deductibles.
 While Platinum plans cost the most every month, they have the lowest copays and deductibles on the market.